mstratman/fv1-programs/README.md

     "commentary": [
       {
         "written_by": "Mark S",
-        "comments": { text: "This doesn't work well with guitar" }
+        "comments": { "text": "This doesn't work well with guitar" }
       }
     ]
   }